dllen/uniqueue/README.md

 Run:

-	node app.js
+	node bin/main.js

-See [http://localhost:80/producer](http://localhost:80/producer) for the producer page.
+Forward [http://localhost:9876/producer](http://localhost:9876/producer) to produce some jobs.

-See [http://localhost:80/server](http://localhost:80/server) for the server page.
+Then the consumer will call [http://localhost:9876/consumer](http://localhost:9876/consumer/weixin) to excute job.

-See [http://localhost:80/consumer](http://localhost:80/consumer) for the consumer page.
+See [http://localhost:9876/server](http://localhost:9876/server) for the queue status.